mwinn83/Praat/README.md

 Here I will post some scripts that are useful for many operations in Praat.

-These include automating measurements and signal manipulations, as well as specialty processes like vocoding.
+These include automating measurements and signal manipulations, as well as specialty processes like vocoding and drawing.